-In the event that desert tortoise remains are positively identified at a nest or perch sites, surveyors will notify USFWS and either the BLM, National Park Service (NPS), or military installation (depending on land ownership) point of contact immediately by electronic mail, if possible, or if internet coverage is limited, no later than 72 hours after the observation.
+If desert tortoise remains are positively identified at a nest or perch sites, surveyors will notify USFWS and either the BLM, National Park Service (NPS), or military installation (depending on land ownership) point of contact immediately by electronic mail, if possible, or if internet coverage is limited, no later than 72 hours after the observation.
 Surveyors will follow Attachment Three guidelines and provide USFWS with Critical Habitat Unit (CHU), nest ID, substrate, GPS site location (NAD 1983 Zone 11, Easting and Northing in meters), species occupying nest, breeding development stage, number of carcasses, description of remains, age class, time since death, and date remains were found.
-The identified USFWS contact will notify WS, and WS will coordinate with appropriate recipients to facilitate removal of offending ravens.
+The identified USFWS contact will notify WS, and WS will coordinate with appropriate recipients to facilitate the removal of offending ravens.

-Immediately notify USFWS and either the landowner contact if any desert tortoises are found hit or dead along any of the survey routes.
+Immediately notify USFWS and either the landowner contacts if any desert tortoises are found hit or dead along any of the survey routes.
 Include the location of remains (UTM coordinates), time since death, age class of tortoise, and any other pertinent information.
 This information is being used to further the efficiency of USFWS's and BLM's efforts to manage road mortality across the range of the tortoise.

-Map 3 Common Raven (CORA) as well as other large nests located within the Fremont-Kramer CORA Monitoring and Management Area.
+Map 2 Common Raven (CORA) and other large nests are located within the Fremont-Kramer CORA Monitoring and Management Area.
 In addition to Tortoise Recruitment Priority Areas (TRPA), track-logs from previous years, and Department of Defense Lands.
-PEGALESS VALLEY Legend BLM Wilderness Other Nest 2021 CORA Nest 2021 Inactive Nest 2021 2013-2018 CORA Nests 2013-2018 TrackLogs TRPAs Management Area 1.5 Sources: Esri, HERE DELyme, Intermap, increment P Corp., GEBCO, USGS, FAO, NPS, NRCAN, GEBass IGN: Kadaster NL, Grohamoe Survey, Esri Japan, METI, Esri China (Hong Kong), swis stopo, Mapmy India, SopenStreetMap contributors, and the GIS User Community DoD Lands Miles
+PERFLESS VALLEY Legend BLM Wilderness Other Nest 2021 CORA Nest 2021 Inactive Nest 2021 2013-2018 CORA Nests 2013-2018 TrackLogs TRPAs Management Area 1.5 Intermap, increment P Corp., GEBCO, USGS, FAO, NPS, NRCAN, G DoD Lands IGN:/Kadaster NLC ordinances urvey, Esri Japan, METI, Esri China (Hong Kong), swisstopo, Mapmy India S OpenStreetMap contributors, and the GIS User Community Miles

-Map 7 Common Raven (CORA) as well as other large nests located within the Superior-Cronese Monitoring and Management Area.
+Map 5 Common Raven (CORA) and other large nests are located within the Superior-Cronese Monitoring and Management Area.
 In addition to Tortoise Recruitment Priority Areas (TRPA), track-logs from previous years, and Department of Defense Lands.
 Legend BLM Wilderness Other Nest 2021 CORA Nest 2021 Inactive Nest 2021 2013-2018 CORA Nests 2013-2018 TrackLogs TRPAs Management Area DoD Lands